WayScience/nf1_schwann_cell_painting_data/3.processing_features/README.md

 Using the code below, execute the `sh` file and merge single cells to use for annotation, normalization, and feature selection.

-**Note:** To prevent kernel issues, the processes is split into seperate notebooks (one for each step).
+**Note:** To prevent kernel issues, the processes is split into separate notebooks (one for each step).

 ```bash
 source processing_features.sh